touchHLE/touchHLE/DEBUGGING.md

 `src/log.rs` provides two logging macros, `log!()` and `log_dbg!()`.
 The former always prints a log message, whereas the latter only prints a message if the containing module is listed in `ENABLED_MODULES` in the same file.

+Some modules you might want to enable:

+* The combination of `touchHLE::abi` and `touchHLE::dyld` gives you a trace of almost all guest-to-host calls, among other things
+* `touchHLE::mem` logs memory allocations and deallocations

 ## Debugging crashes in host code

 The `RUST_BACKTRACE=1` environment variable is always helpful.
 You'll probably want a debug (not `--release`) build of touchHLE to get the best output.